alligatortower/toast/README.rst

 # ABANDONED
 ============

 This is old and obviously abandoned.
-It was a game Trevor Mormon and I were designing.
+It was a game Trevor Moormon and I were designing.
 We both lost interest.
 If it's ever revived we'd almost certainly start from scratch.
 The code is not worth saving.

 # FUTURE
 ==========